cmasuki/open-code/CONTRIBUTING.md

 1. First, describe what you're planning to do as a comment to the issue you've identified, or make a new issue.

-    The purpose of writing a good comment in advance to ensure you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.
+    The purpose of writing a good comment in advance is to ensure you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.

     [This blog](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) is a nice explanation of why putting this work in up front is so useful to everyone involved.

 2. [Fork](https://help.github.com/en/articles/fork-a-repo) the [CMAS open-code repository](https://github.com/cmasuki/open-code) to your profile.

     You can now do whatever you want with this copy of the project.
-You won't mess up anyone else's work so you're super safe.
+You won't mess up anyone else's work so you're safe.

 3. Make the changes you've discussed.